Compilation

 Bird's eye perspective on compilation

 Quantum programs are often deeply nested structures.
 A program can call multiple routines, which themselves call other routines, and so on.
-One typically defines resources of each routine at the local level using available local symbols and variables.
+One typically defines resources of each routine at the local level using locally defined symbols and variables.
 However, in the end, we are typically interested in resources used by each routine expressed in terms of input parameters of the whole program.

 Here's an example to illustrate what we're talking about.
 Below we show a routine with two children, each of them having some example resource defined in terms of their local parameters.